PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/common_vmseries_and_autoscale/README.md

     * 3 of them dedicated to the firewalls: management, private and public
     * one dedicated to an Application Gateway
   * Route Tables and Network Security Groups
-* 2 Virtual Machine Scale sets:
+* 1 Virtual Machine Scale set:
+  * deployed across availability zones
-  * one for inbound, one for outbound and east-west traffic
+  * for inbound, outbound and east-west traffic
   * with 3 network interfaces: management, public, private
-  * no public addresses are assigned to firewalls' interfaces
+  * with public IP addresses assigned to:
+    * management interface
+    * public interface - due to use of a public Load Balancer this public IP is used mainly for outgoing traffic
 * 2 Load Balancers:
-  * public - with a public IP address assigned, in front of the public interfaces of the inbound VMSS, for incoming traffic
+  * public - with a public IP address assigned, in front of the public interfaces of the firewalls in VMSS, for incoming traffic
-  * private - in front of the firewalls private interfaces of the OBEW VMSS, for outgoing and east-west traffic
+  * private - in front of the private interfaces of the firewalls in VMSS, for outgoing and east-west traffic
-* a NAT Gateway responsible for handling the outgoing traffic for the management (updates) and public (outbound traffic in OBEW firewalls mainly) interfaces
-* 2 Application Insights, one per each scale set, used to store the custom PanOS metrics
+* an Application Insights, used to store the custom PanOS metrics sent from firewalls in scale set
 * an Application Gateway, serving as a reverse proxy for incoming traffic, with a sample rule setting the XFF header properly

-A note on resiliency - this is an example of a none zonal deployment.
-Resiliency is maintained by using fault domains (Scale Set's default mechanism).
+_DISCLAIMER_ - Public IP addresses are assigned to management interfaces in this example in order to simplify the deployment.
+With a private Panorama connectivity in place and Panorama Software Firewall License plugin you can bootstrap the firewalls without public IPs assigned to the management interfaces.
+You should also enable [Automatically push content when software device registers to Panorama](https://docs.paloaltonetworks.com/pan-os/10-2/pan-os-new-features/panorama-features/automatic-content-push-for-vm-series-and-cn-series-firewalls) on the template stack and [schedule content updates using Panorama](https://docs.paloaltonetworks.com/pan-os/10-2/pan-os-upgrade/upgrade-panorama/deploy-updates-to-firewalls-log-collectors-and-wildfire-appliances-using-panorama/schedule-a-content-update-using-panorama).
+Alternatively content updates can be configured to be fetched via data plane interfaces with service routes.

 ### Auto Scaling VM-Series

 Auto scaling: Public-cloud environments focus on scaling out a deployment instead of scaling up.
 This architectural difference stems primarily from the capability of public-cloud environments to dynamically increase or decrease the number of resources allocated to your environment.
 Using native Azure services like Virtual Machine Scale Sets (VMSS), Application Insights and VM-Series automation features, the guide implements VM-Series that will scale in and out dynamically, as your protected workload demands fluctuate.
-The VM-Series firewalls are deployed in separate Virtual Machine Scale Sets for inbound and outbound/east-west firewalls, and are automatically registered to Azure Load Balancers.
+The VM-Series firewalls are deployed in a Virtual Machine Scale Set for inbound and outbound/east-west firewalls in common option, and are automatically registered to Azure Load Balancers.

 ## Prerequisites